 Students will participate in a 12-15 day wilderness expedition that may include backpacking, rock climbing, canoeing, camping, route finding, a solo experience, and a personal challenge event.
 This course focuses on individual and group development in four core areas: stewardship, discipleship, community and leadership.
 Through this experience, students are encouraged to work together, develop an attitude of service, and gain an appreciation for the natural environment.
 Emphasis is placed on spiritual growth and Christian fellowship - particularly as students consider their transition to the college community.
 Included in the requirements for this course is a reflective paper and post-course gatherings during the fall semester.
 This course is physically challenging but possible for participants in average physical condition.
 Challenge and risk are part of the teaching methodologies of the program, and although managed to provide as much safety as possible, all risks cannot be removed.
-Completion of OE 181 will fulfill one PE credit requirement and meets an Outdoor Ministry requirement.
 Fee.